Nawaf-Aljohani/Trie-Data-Structure-Project/README.md

 ## Features & Procedure
 - Trie data structure: Permits efficient lookup of words in a dictionary
+- Creating a new empty trie or inintal trie
+- Inserting a word
-- Program will take from the user a list of letters or a word
+- Searching for a word
+- Delete word
+- Search words with a prefix
+- Calculate size of trie
-- It will then make all arrangements of the letters in this word and insert them in the trie if these are valid words from the dictionary
+- Program will then make all arrangements of the letters in this word and insert them in the trie if these are valid words from the dictionary
-- This procedure is to be done only the first time

 ![image](https://github.com/user-attachments/assets/35d7b692-a156-43fc-bf96-2c21a791f05f)